ubikorp/astro-lacking/src/content/post/mixtapes/2024-07-25-0247-scaled-to-survive.md

   artist_slug: psymon-spine
   notes: A dangerous assertion
 - sequence: 9
-  song: Kid on My Shoulders
+  song: Kid On My Shoulders
   artist: 'White Rabbits '
   artist_slug: white-rabbits
   notes: The circus is not what you expected